 Thanks to DA reader buckeye61 who posted on the higher rate in the DA Forum.

 Headquartered in Midvale, Utah, Ally Bank is currently the 23rd largest bank in the country, with assets in excess of $114 billion and over 2.2 million customer accounts.
 Ally offers its services and product line to individuals 18 years or older, who have a valid Social Security number and a U.S. mailing address.

-Applying for the 13-month select CD can be done using Ally Bank’s online application or by calling Ally (877-247-2559).
+Applying for an account can be done using Ally Bank’s online application or by calling Ally (877-247-2559).
 You can fund your new account in a few different ways:

 - Transfer from an Ally or non-Ally account

 - Check (by mail or Ally eCheck Deposit)

 Ally Bank (FDIC Certificate # 57803) has an overall health grade of "A+" at DepositAccounts.com, with a Texas Ratio of 1.76% (excellent) based on December 31, 2016 data.
 In the past year, Ally has increased its deposits by $11.15 billion, an excellent annual growth rate of 20.04%.
 Please refer to our financial overview of Ally Bank for more details.